hxmelab/node-red-contrib-bosch-shc/README.md

 ## Device Node

 Events are received via long polling from the SHC as soon as any state of a service changes.
 Each device has several services.
-A device node sends either the service as JSON object or a single state if configured.
+A device node either sends the service as a JSON object or a single state, if configured.

 ![Device node](docs/device_node.png)

 ### Get all services of a device

-It is also possible to send all the related services of a device.
+It is also possible to send all related services of a device.
 Therefore, select a **Device** and select **all** as a **Service**.
-The input field **State** can be left blank.
+The **State** input field can be left empty.

 ![All services](docs/device_conf_all.png)

 ### Get a specific service of a device

 Select a **Service** to send only objects of the specified service.
-As soon as any state of this service changes, the node sends an **msg** object containing the new state.
-No **msg** is sent from the node if the service does not exist or does not refer to the device.
+As soon as any state of this service changes, the node sends a **msg** object that contains the new state.
+No **msg** is sent from the node if the service does not exist or is not related to the device.

 ![Specific service](docs/device_conf_service.png)